Vikram Montrose

-Vikram Montrose is an Indian composer, singer, songwriter and Record producer in Bollywood.
-He is known for providing this music for the song "Kar Har Maidaan Fateh" from the 2018 film Sanju.
+Vikram Montrose is an Indian composer, singer, songwriter and music producer who works in Hindi cinema.
+He is known for composing music for the song "Kar Har Maidaan Fateh" for the 2018 film Sanju.

 Early life

 Vikram Montrose was born in a Catholic family to Rama Montrose and Noel Bernard Montrose.
 He gained his early training in music from his mother and at his church and learned to play the piano, guitar and drums while he was still in school.

 He went to St. Joseph's College Allahabad.
 Vikram Montrose started producing songs in 2012, during this time, he was spotted and offered a chance to compose songs for a film Hasmukh Pighal Gaya by Sanjay Dutt.

 It was Sanjay Dutt who introduced Vikram Montrose to Raj Kumar Hirani for the movie Sanju.
 Vikram Montrose composed Kar Har Maidan Fateh and Baba Bolta has for Sanju which marked his arrival.

 Career

 Vikram Montrose began his career with Sanjay Dutt's production debut film Hasmukh Pighal Gaya for which he composed the entire album.
 In 2016 Vikram Montrose collaborated with Sophie Choudry for a single for Venus music.
 In the same year 2016 Vikram Montrose gave music for Marathi movie "BHAY" for which he composed the entire Album.
 In 2017, Vikram Montrose composed another single "Zariya" for Zee music.
 Vikram Montrose followed up with another single "Bin tere Sanam", a re-creation.

 Vikram Montrose debuted in Hindi film industry with Sanju in 2018 for which he composed the successful "Kar Har Maidan Fateh" and "Baba Bolta Hai’.

 Sanju and the song "Kar Her Maidan Fateh" were critically and commercially successful.
 And Kar Har Maidan Fateh was immensely popular with the masses.

 In 2019, Vikram Montrose composed three songs for Sanjay Dutt starrer Prassthanam "Haji Ali", "Chaaro Khaane Chit" and "Dil Bewda."

-In 2019, Vikram also composed two songs for the successful franchise Commando 3 "Tera Baap Aaya" and "Iraade Kar Buland.”
+In 2019, Vikram composed two songs for the film Commando 3 which included the songs "Tera Baap Aaya" and "Iraade Kar Buland.”

+In 2025, Vikram composed a single ahead of Shivratri called Mahakal Chalo, sung by Akshay Kumar, Palash Sen and Vikram himself.